Loveeeeeee Song

-Background
+Background and production

-Rihanna began "working on the new sound" for her seventh studio album in March 2012, even though she had not yet begun recording.
+In March 2012, Rihanna began "working on the new sound" for her seventh studio album, even though she had not yet begun recording.
 On September 12, 2012, Def Jam France announced via Twitter that Rihanna would release a new single the upcoming week while her seventh studio album was scheduled to be released in November 2012.
-However, the tweet was shortly deleted and replaced with another clarifying that "more information will be made available tomorrow, Thursday, September 13".
-Right after her performance at the iHeartRadio music festival in September 2012, Rihanna revealed that her single "Diamonds" would be released the same month.
-Via her official Twitter account, Rihanna posted a series of "teasing" tweets announcing her seventh studio album.
-On October 11, 2012, in one of her tweets she revealed that the title of her new album is Unapologetic.
+On October 11, 2012, in one of her tweets revealed that the title of her new album is Unapologetic along with its cover.
+On November 6, the singer posted the official track listing of the album, on which there was a song titled "Loveeeeeee Song" that featured American rapper Future.